tomagladiator/codium/README.md

 codium
 ======
 An alternativ way to code your website.
-This is juste a concept so currently no software can compile this idea.
+This is just a concept so currently no software can compile this idea.

 A way to code more easily and with a good flexibility.